Dehghan-course/Social-Network-Analysis-in-Python/README.md

 # Social Network Analysis with Python

 <p align="center">
-  <b>Official repository for the "Social Network Analysis with Python" course on Maktabkhooneh.</b>
+  <b>This repository for the "Social Network Analysis with Python" course on Maktabkhooneh.</b>
 </p>

 ---

 ## 📖 About the Course

-This repository contains the datasets, source code, Jupyter notebooks, and additional materials used throughout the **Social Network Analysis with Python** course.
+This repository contains the datasets, for source code and additional materials used throughout the **Social Network Analysis with Python** course visit the [Maktabkhooneh](https://maktabkhooneh.org/).

 The course covers both the theoretical foundations and practical implementation of social network analysis using Python.